8a · National recognition

 • Native Americans (including Alaska Natives and Native Hawaiians)

-• 51% unconditionally owned by the disadvantaged individual(s)
+• 51% unconditionally and directly owned by the disadvantaged individual(s)

-• "Small" under SBA size standards for your NAICS code
+• "Small" under SBA size standards for your primary NAICS code

 Application